4 days

 Enjoy some of the best viewpoints of the Kathmandu Valley along with a short hike between ancient hill stations, villages.

-You’ll visit Dhulikhel for views of the Himalaya, then pass through villages and farm fields to the Buddhist site of Namobuddha before returning back to Kathmandu to finish your complete Valley Kora trip.
+You’ll visit Dhulikhel for views of the Himalaya, then pass through villages and farm fields to the Buddhist site of Namobuddha before returning back to Kathmandu to finish your complete Valley Kora hike.

 Trip Highlights